Author: John Mattiacci | Owner Mattiacci Law

 Table of Contents

-In this article, we’ll dive into what you need to know about back injury settlements in Pennsylvania, how the severity of your spinal cord injury affects the amount you can expect, and the factors that will influence the value of your claim.
+In this article, we’ll dive into what you need to know about back injury settlements in Pennsylvania, how the severity of your back injury affects the amount you can expect, and the factors that will influence the value of your claim.

 What Factors Affect the Value of a Back Injury Settlement in Pennsylvania?